From Insight To Action: Effective Method To Develop Self-Awareness (Self-Awareness Series 3/3)

 The Self-Awareness Gap: Are You As Insightful As You Think?
 (Self-awareness series 1/3)

-Self-awareness is one of the most underrated yet foundational skills necessary to navigate complexity and achieve success.
-Despite its importance, Author Tasha Eurich in Insight asserts about 95% of people believe they are self-aware, but only 10-15% are, meaning around 80% are deceiving themselves.
+Self-awareness is one of the most underrated yet foundational capabilities for navigating complexity and achieving meaningful success.
+Despite its importance, Author Tasha Eurich in Insight asserts that about 95% of people believe they are self-aware, but only 10-15% are, meaning around 80% are deceiving themselves.

 A relevant story involves a businessman seeking help from a guru.
 The businessman frequently interrupts the monk, so the monk fills the businessman’s cup of water and lets it overflow.
 The businessman reacts angrily, calling the monk crazy.
 The monk explains that the overflowing cup represents the businessman’s mind, which is full of information, preventing him from listening.
 This illustrates a weakness the businessman may not have been aware of - his propensity to talk rather than listen, hindering his ability to receive wise counsel.

 · 1C.
 Recognizing, understanding, and managing emotions.
-Can we accurately perceive our emotions in the moment, distinguishing between being frustrated, disappointed, or betrayed?
+Can we accurately identify what we are feeling in the moment?
+Are we able to distinguish between frustration, disappointment, or feeling disrespected?
 Do we understand the causes of these emotions and how they drive our behaviors?
-Are we in command of our emotions, choosing our behaviors rather than operating on autopilot and ruminating about past events that leave us powerless?
-Aristotle emphasized emotional skillfulness, such as having agency in motivating oneself, delaying gratification, and controlling urges to act, and that begins with self-awareness.
+Are we in command of our emotions, choosing our response rather than reacting automatically or ruminating on past events that leave us powerless?

-Self-awareness is vital for personal and professional success.
-Understanding ourselves and how others perceive us enables us to navigate life’s complexities more effectively.
-Embrace the journey of self-awareness for continuous improvement and greater fulfillment.
+Self-awareness is vital for both personal and professional success.
+By understanding ourselves—and how others experience us—we navigate life’s complexity more effectively and lead with greater intention.

 Quote of the day: “People overestimate what they can do one year and underestimate what they can do in ten years.” -Bill Gates